Animal Rights Resources

 Nonhuman Rights Project

 The NhRP is the only civil rights organization in the United States dedicated solely to securing rights for nonhuman animals.
-Our groundbreaking work challenges an archaic, unjust legal status quo that views and treats all nonhuman animals as legal “things” with no rights.
+Its groundbreaking work challenges an archaic, unjust legal status quo that views and treats all nonhuman animals as legal “things” with no rights.
 As with human rights, nonhuman rights are based on fundamental values and principles of justice such as liberty, autonomy, equality, and fairness.

 Open Wing Alliance